 We're constantly tracking data plans, here are current top picks for mobile travelers seeking a home internet replacement:

-- Verizon - A grandfathered/legacy unlimited data plan is by far the best option for most RVers who need lots of bandwidth and nationwide high speed coverage - the plans are not subject to network management or throttling.
-The options for obtaining these plans are a bit complex and always changing (and Verizon is actively trying to shut these plans down).
+- Verizon - A grandfathered/legacy unlimited data plan the best option for most US nomads who need lots of bandwidth and nationwide high speed coverage - the plans are not subject to network management or throttling (except HD video).
+The options for obtaining these plans are a bit complex and always changing.
 Monthly rates vary from $45-249.
 For more information: Guide to Verizon Unlimited Data Plans.

-- Note: Verizon's new unlimited data plans only include 10GB of high speed mobile hotspot use per line (including Jetpacks) and are subject to network management.
+- Note: Verizon's new unlimited data plans only include 15GB of high speed mobile hotspot use per line (including Jetpacks) and are subject to network management.
 All Verizon plans are now subject to video streaming throttling (including gUDPs).

 - AT&T - The best deal going right now is the 'Connected Car' Mobley unlimited data plan for $20/month direct from the carrier if you can find the Mobley device in stock and a power adapter.
 It is subject to network management after 22GB of usage.

-- Alternates: Their new Unlimited Plus plans are pretty attractive.
-Smartphones & tablets are subject to a 10GB high speed mobile hotspot cap, but hotspots and the Home Base are exempt.
-There are also rental unlimited data plans to be found.
+- Alternates: Their Unlimited Plus plans are pretty attractive.
+Smartphones & tablets are subject to a 10GB high speed mobile hotspot cap, but mobile hotspots and the Home Base are exempt from this cap.

 - T-Mobile - T-Mobile One+ International smartphone plans include unlimited 4G personal hotspot use for $95/month which is a great option (those over 55 qualify for a $20/month discount!).
-Reseller Millenicom still offers the older style 'Simple Choice' data only plans that include unlimited video streaming for as little as $35/month, as well as unlimited data plans for $70/month.
+Reseller Millenicom still offers the older style 'Simple Choice' data only plans that include unlimited video streaming for as little as $35/month, as well as unlimited hotspot data plans for $70/month.

 - Sprint - Joining a non-profit (such as Calyx Institute, PCs for People and 4GCommunity) to obtain an unlimited Sprint plan due to some prior agreement the carrier inherited is the most affordable option out there.
 Pricing starts at $10/month (yes, $10 - we didn't miss a 0).
 For more information: Non-Profit Sprint Plans.